sampotts/shr/readme.md

 Check out [the changelog](changelog.md)

-## Planned development

--   More networks

-If you have any cool ideas or features, please let me know by [creating an issue](https://github.com/sampotts/shr/issues/new) or of course, forking and sending a pull request.

 ## Setup

 To set up Shr, you first must include the JavaScript lib and optionally the CSS and SVG sprite if you want icons on your buttons.